 - You don’t have use of the money.
 The average tax refund, for those who receive one, is almost $3,000.
 You could have used that money to pay off your debt, repair your house, or invest for your retirement.

-Consider planning your withholding so you owe the government when you file your taxes.
+In fact, you should consider planning your withholding so you owe the government when you file your taxes.
 In this scenario, all the drawbacks mentioned above become your advantages.
 You’ve had access to government money throughout the year.
 As long as you stay within limits, you won’t owe the government any interest or fees.
-You can earn interest or invest the government’s money, and as long as you can pay your bill by April 15, the government doesn’t care what you do.
+You can even earn interest or invest the government’s money, tucking that cash into an interest bearing account, ready to pay your tax bill when it comes due.

 Of course, be sure to keep track of approximately how much you’ll owe, and never put yourself in a situation where you cannot pay your tax bill by the deadline in April.
 If you’re going to avoid a tax refund, you need to be smart and not create a bigger issue.
 But, as long as you can pay your bill by April 15 (or April 18, as it is this year), the government doesn’t care what you do.